 Whilst exploring the many sculptures depicting soldiers and workers, be sure to pay special attention to the shape of the monument.
 At first glance we may see a ring, but this is not correct, as it doesn't close.
 And it is this gap in the ring that symbolizes the breakthrough of the Blockade of Leningrad.
 It reminds us of the fact that the German troops were never able to fully besiege the city.
 Multiple eternal flames burn in the centre of the site, in memory of the feat.
 Every year on January 27 and May 9 everything here is buried in flowers.

-There are plenty of interesting places in St. Petersburg, and not all of them are located in the city centre.
+There are plenty of interesting places in St. Petersburg, like the Hermitage or the Fabergé Museum.
+But not all the cool places are located in the city centre.
 The city on the Neva is made for walking, as also in neighborhoods like Petrogradsky and Vasileostrovsky there's a lot of interesting places to visit.
 Our free map of Saint Petersburg will help you making your plan, as you will get a quick overview of the best places outside of the centre as well.
 Be sure to select our neighborhoods layer together with any other information you would like to see, such as green spaces, landmarks, markets or shopping areas.

 Some sights in Saint Petersburg are so far out of the city centre, that you will need some kind of (public) transport to reach them.
 Such as the famous Catherine Palace and the Grand Palace in Peterhof, which have risen like phoenixes from the ashes of war.
 You can easily find them too with our map of Saint Petersburg, together with the wonderful parks and gardens surrounding them.

 Above all we hope you will enjoy your time in the Venice of the North!
 Should you just have little time for exploring Saint Petersburg, consider going for our free 3-hour walking tour through the historical centre.